epongpipat/ppi/README.md

 # `ppi` : Psychophysiological Interaction (PPI)

-A neuroimaging package to “easily” perform PPI analyses for task fMRI.
+A neuroimaging package to “easily” perform PPI analyses for task functional magnetic resonsnace imaging (fMRI).

 Note: This package is still being developed and will likely change a lot.
 Please use cautiously.